Chez Jo Goldenberg restaurant attack

 Although the Abu Nidal Organization had long been suspected, suspects from the group were only definitively identified 32 years after the attacks, in evidence given by two former Abu Nidal members granted anonymity by French judges.

-In December 2020 one of the suspects, Walid Abdulrahman Abou Zayed, was handed over to French police (at a Norwegian airport) and flown to France.
-He is still in detention as of Q3 2022.
+In December 2020 one of the suspects, Walid Abdulrahman Abu Zayed, was handed over to French police (at a Norwegian airport) and flown to France.
+He was still in detention as of Q3 2022.

+In June 2025, the investigation was finished.

+In July 2025 French prosecutors requested a trial for Walid Abdulrahman Abu Zayed, Nizar Tawfik Mussa and Mahmoud Khader.
+In September 2025, the Palestinian Authority arrested Mahmoud Khader, alias Hicham Harb, with the French Government planning to extradite him to France for trial.

+Victims

+22 people were injured and 6 died as a result of the attack.
+The fatalities were: